buildspace/buildspace-projects/Solidity_And_Smart_Contracts/en/Section_4/Lesson_1_Randomly_Pick_Winner.md

 Why?
 Well, think about how a random number is generated normally.
 When you generate a random normally in a program, **it will take a bunch of different numbers from your computer as a source of randomness** like: the speed of the fans, the temperature of the CPU, the number of times you've pressed "L" at 3:52PM since you've bought the computer, your internet speed, and tons of other #s that are difficult for you to control.
 It takes **all** these numbers that are "random" and puts them together into an algorithm that generates a number that it feels is the best attempt at a truly "random" number.
 Make sense?

 On the blockchain, there is **nearly no source of randomness**.
 Everything the contract sees, the public sees.
-Because of that, someone could game the system by just looking at the smart contract, seeing what #'s it relies on for randomness, and then the person could give it the exact numbers they need to win.
+Because of that, someone could game the system by just looking at the smart contract, seeing what #s it relies on for randomness, and then the person could give it the exact numbers they need to win.

 Let's check out the code below :).